 The Vienna Christmas Markets have been voted the best Christmas Markets in Europe several times and it’s easy to see why.
 Set all across the city of Vienna, visitors will have their choice of numerous European Christmas Markets to enjoy.

-The Vienna Christmas Markets are one of the earliest Christmas markets to start in early-November and are spread out across the city.
+The Vienna Christmas Markets are one of the earliest Christmas markets to start in early-November, 16th of November 2024 through to the end of December depending on the market.
+The Vienna Christmas Markets are spread out across the city and are some of the earliest European Christmas Market start dates.

 The Viennese Dream Christmas Market takes place in front of the City Hall and has a huge collection of wooden chalets offering typical Christmas Market fare – Gluwein, Cookies, Wursts & Gifts.